Series Circuit and Parallel Circuit Explanation

 Parallel Circuit

-As you see in the above figure, three resistors are connected in parallel that means top ends of each resistor are connected together and the bottom ends of each resistor are connected together.
+As you see in the above figure, three resistors are connected in parallel which means the top ends of each resistor are connected together and the bottom ends of each resistor are connected together.

 As I told you, here different current flows through each resistor.